-The line graph shows the number of students dropped out from St. Martin’s School from 1999 to 2004.
+The line graph shows the number of students who dropped out of St. Martin’s School from 1999 to 2004.

 A column graph contains some columns representing a sequential change to some figures in a period of time.

-The column graph shows the number of students dropped out from St. Martin’s School from 1999 to 2004.
+The column graph shows the number of students who dropped out of St. Martin’s School from 1999 to 2004.

 A bar chart looks like a column graph, only it represents some items or numbers in a singular time, not in a period of time.

-The bar chart shows the types of students dropped out from St. Martin’s School in 2004.
+The bar chart shows the types of students who dropped out of St. Martin’s School in 2004.

-The pie chart shows the types of students dropped out from St. Martin’s School in 2004.
+The pie chart shows the types of students who dropped out of St. Martin’s School in 2004.

-A table at the same time can represent period of time, items, types and numbers.
+A table at the same time can represent a period of time, items, types, and numbers.

 There is nothing different between them except for the pictures.
-This is because line graph and column graph are actually twin brothers with differences in appearance.
+This is because line graphs and column graphs are actually twin brothers with differences in appearance.
 How?

 Look at the horizontal lines (the straight line in the graphs below from left to right).
 In both pictures, the horizontal lines are indicating a period of time from 1999 to 2004.
-Remember, when a period of time or timeline (such as years, months, seasons, decades, centuries, clock-times) is given in the horizontal line, a line graph and a column graph has no difference.
-You can study only line graph.
+Remember, when a period of time or timeline (such as years, months, seasons, decades, centuries, clock times) is given in a horizontal line, a line graph and a column graph have no difference.
+You can study only line graphs.
 You just need to write the name according to the rubric or title of the graph.